lxlscc0715/scripts-for-ribosome-profiling-and-RNA-seq/readme.txt

-These scripts are used for analysis of ribosome profiling data.
+These scripts are created by Yunkun and used for analysis of ribosome profiling data.

 Before start
 require Perl(5.22) and R(3.4.0) or above